Skip to main content

 2. Agile or Iterative Method

-Have you worked on a project that followed the Traditional Software development method or Waterfall method?
+Have you worked on a project that followed the Traditional Software development method or the Waterfall method?

 What is Agile Software Development?